AdobeDocs/experience-platform.en/help/ingestion/tutorials/create-streaming-connection-ui.md

 ![](../images/streaming-ingestion/ui/catalog.png)

-The **Connect HTTP API account** page appears.
+The **[!UICONTROL Connect HTTP API account]** page appears.
 On this page, you can either use new credentials or existing credentials.

 ### New account

-If you are using new credentials, select **New account**.
+If you are using new credentials, select **[!UICONTROL New account]**.
 On the input form that appears, provide an account name and an optional description.
 You will also get the option of providing the following configuration properties:

 - **[!UICONTROL Authentication]:** This property determines whether or not the streaming connection requires authentication.
 Authentication ensures that data is collected from trusted sources.
 If you're dealing with Personally Identifiable Information (PII), this property should be turned on.
 By default, this property is turned off.
 - **[!UICONTROL XDM Schema Compatibility]:** This property denotes if this streaming connection will be sending events which are compatible with XDM schemas.
 By default, this property is turned on.